AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage: Conclusion

 \section{Conclusion}

-In this study, we innovatively explore the automatic experiment reproduction problem and propose \ours, a novel multi-agent workflow with paper lineage algorithm and unit testing to generate highly reproducible and executable experiment code implementations.
-Furthermore, to comprehensively evaluate the performance of relevant LLM agent systems, we introduce \ourbench, an experiment reproduction benchmark that contains the 13 papers and human-curated implementation code, which employs five distinct criteria to assess the performance of generated code, spanning evaluation from alignment to execution fidelity.
-The results show that this approach enables a more robust evaluation of the reproducibility capabilities of LLM agent systems.
-Finally, our results show \ours performs the best compared to other approaches, especially in terms of mixed-level alignment score and final performance gap.
+In this study, we explore the automatic experiment reproduction and propose \ours, a multi-agent workflow with paper lineage algorithm and unit testing with a sample batch to generate reproducible and executable code implementations.
+For evaluation, we introduce \ourbench, an experiment reproduction benchmark containing 13 papers and their human-curated implementation code.
+This benchmark employs multi-level criteria to assess the performance of generated code, spanning from alignment to execution fidelity.
+Finally, the result shows that \ours performs superior to other approaches in both \ourbench and PaperBench.
+We believe that this work will further promote research on paper reproduction and code generation.